Earn an ICP Badge

 The Intelligent Cities Project is an initiative designed to help cities comprehend and utilize the potential of new & emerging technologies that can help them enhance the quality of life of its residents.

 Launched in June 2021, Intelligent Cities Assessment offers any city official a customized report showcasing the potential use areas of artificial intelligence for the municipality’s most pressing issues, such as urban planning and development, education, energy, and healthcare services.
+Then, we connect city planners with partner organizations and companies that can implement and scale necessary programs.

 Intelligent Cities Assessment